Denise J. Montell

 - B.S., Biochemistry and Cell Biology, UC San Diego

 Cells face a continual struggle between life and death, fought at the biochemical level between pro-death and pro-survival stimuli.
-Denise Montell's lab has recently discovered a surprising reversibility of the cell suicide process known as apoptosis.
+Denise Montell's lab discovered a surprising reversibility of the cell suicide process known as apoptosis.
 Cells that have progressed far beyond steps previously considered to be points of no return can reverse the dying process, recover and go on to proliferate.
 This has both positive and negative consequences.
 We are testing the hypothesis that the ability of cells to return from the brink of death – which we have named anastasis (Greek: "rising to life") - serves to salvage cells that are difficult to replace such as heart muscle cells or neurons in the adult brain.
 Therefore discovering how to enhance anastasis holds the potential to lead to revolutionary new therapies for heart and neurodegenerative diseases.

 A second major interest of the lab focuses on cell motility.
 Without cell migrations embryos could not develop, wounds would not heal and the nervous and immune systems could neither form nor function.
 But cell movements have a dark side, and the ability to move also contributes to tumor metastasis, which is a major cause of death for cancer patients.
 Denise Montell's lab has developed a new in vivo model for the study of cell motility and employs a powerful combination of molecular genetics, live imaging and photo-manipulation techniques to decipher the molecular mechanisms that determine when, where and how cells move.

 A third interest in the lab is to understand how cells adopt the great diversity of shapes and behaviors that are found in nature.
 Our hypothesis is that a limited set of mechanochemical modules are deployed in a combinatorial fashion to create diversity, analogous to the way that a limited set of amino acids can be combined to create tremendous diversity in protein shape and function.